-Our data show that HA and VHA permanent dwellers had lower IOP than LA residents had.
+Our data show that HA and VHA permanent residents had lower IOP than LA residents had.
 Epidemiological studies at different altitudes found that IOP in healthy Han Chinese subjects in Shunyi (35 m)[19] and Yongnian (65 m)[20] were 16.11 ± 3.39 and 15.0 ± 2.8 mmHg, respectively, while the IOP of Bai Chinese healthy subjects in Dali (2179 m)[21] and of Tibetans in Qushui (3593 m)[22] were 14.4 ± 3.3 and 12.9 ± 2.7 mmHg, respectively.
 The IOP levels at the three altitudes in the present study were higher than those reported in previous studies, which could be due to the smaller samples and younger age, but the tendency for IOP decrease is in agreement with these pooled results.
 To obtain more powerful results, larger study samples are needed to investigate the normal range of IOP in different-altitude native residents.
 Because different altitudes are shown to be associated with different IOP ranges, the effects of altitude changes should be considered when diagnosing subgroups of glaucoma, especially for normal-tension glaucoma, and when developing target IOPs for glaucomatous patients.

 The fact that the IOP dropped to a plateau and then remained stable suggests that the hypoxic and hypobaric environment at HA may affect the balance between aqueous production and outflow.
 Although the exact mechanisms are unclear, our data showing a positive correlation between SpO2 and IOP may support the hypothesis that reduced oxygen saturation experienced at HA may decrease aqueous production and thus IOP[23].
-It is possible that aqueous humor production may become impaired during systemic hypoxia and, after a certain hypoxia threshold has been reached, IOP no longer changes.
+It is possible that aqueous humor production may be impaired during systemic hypoxia and, after a certain hypoxia threshold has been reached, IOP no longer changes.
 Moreover, hypoxia provokes hyperventilation.
 This can decrease IOP through decreased PCO2 and bicarbonate effects on alteration of intraocular blood volume and altered formation of aqueous humor[24].
 In addition, IOP was found to be negatively correlated with pulse rate due to hypoxia at HA.
 A recent review shows that IOP varies synchronously with heart pulse and increases by 1–2 mmHg during systole and is responsible for intraocular blood flow[25].
 Higher pulse rate may decrease the ciliary blood flow and IOP.
 Two outliers on the left graph in Figure 3 stemmed from paired eyes of one person and indicate an increase in IOP after exposure to 2261 m ASL.
 The reason for this is not clear.
 This subject showed more stable heart rate and BP and this may partly explain these two singular values.
 Despite the parameters above being associated with IOP changes at HA, a post-hoc study should be performed to examine further the underlying mechanisms of IOP changes at HA.
 This may provide a potential environmental factor that can lower IOP.
 Although IOP decreased on ascent to 2261 m ASL, other systemic parameters did not change besides SpO2.
 This suggests that IOP may be not a useful screening method for incipient and potentially harmful altitude-dependent diseases.